bhavdeep29/bhavdeep29/README.md

 A passionate Programmer from INDIA

-🔭 I’m currently working on a marketplace
+🔭 I’m currently working on a python project

 🌱 I’m currently learning AWS